Investing in German Property

 Before you even start looking for property, research your desired areas first.
 It stands to reason that an expanding population and infrastructure build-up will be good for most property investors.

 Consider if the local transport links, shops, schools and cultural amenities are what your type of renter is looking for and can the area continue to attract more people to live there.
+A good example for this would be Neu-Isenburg (very near Frankfurt).
+This is a town that we are personally investing in for all the above reasons.

 It is always worth checking with local estate/rental agents as well as online web portals such as Immobilienscout24.de or immowelt.de etc., to help gauge if an area is right for you.
 Local banks and builders can also be a good source of information.